perwin/pyimfit/docs/overview.rst

    variance values precomputed in some fashion (e.g., from an image-reduction pipeline).

--  Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that's used in the χ2 approaches).
+-  Poisson-based (“Poisson Maximum-Likelihood-Ratio”): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that’s used in the χ2 approaches).
 This is particularly appropriate when individual pixel values of the data are low.